CholGen/bacpage-resources/Writerside/topics/Bioinformatics-Pipeline-Setup.md

         between commands to indicate when multiple commands are present.
     </step>
     <step>
-        <path>Monospace blue text with a white background</path> represents the input and/or output of the terminal.
-Due
+        <path><format color="CornflowerBlue">Monospace blue text with a white background</format></path> represents the
-        to different terminal programs, the appearance of your terminal may look different.
+        input and/or output of the terminal.
+Due to different terminal programs, the appearance of your terminal may look different.
     </step>
     <step>
         <b>Bold text surrounded by []</b> is something you will have to replace with your own folder, path, or sample